 - If the team does not meet the burden requirements, they will forfeit all balls.

-Catch: The moment an active player demonstrates control of a live ball with at least one hand, eliminating the thrower.
+Catch: The moment an active player demonstrates control of a live ball with at least one hand and two feet in bounds and on the court, eliminating the thrower.

 - A player can catch a ball that strikes them before it hits another player, another live ball, or any object out of play to avoid elimination.

-- If a player is hit by another live ball before demonstrating possession, the subsequent catch does not count.
+- If a player is hit by another live ball and the second live ball dies before demonstrating possession of the first live ball, the subsequent catch does not count.